Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_windows.md

     C:\vcpkg>$env:PATH=$env:PATH + ';C:\vcpkg\installed\x64-windows-static\tools\openssl'
     ```

-    > Note: This applies only to the current command window being used.
+    NOTE: This applies only to the current command window.
 If you open a new one, this step must be repeated.

-3. Clone the Azure Embedded SDK for C.
+4. Clone the Azure Embedded SDK for C.

     ```powershell
     C:\>cd..